Harley-Davidson Sportster: Nightster

 Introduced in 2007, the XL1200N Nightster included (then) unique elements such as a bobbed rear fender, front fork gaiters, and a side mount license plate.
 The riding position and 25.3 in seat height of the Nightster are the same as those of the XL883L Sportster Low - UK version (along with Iron 883 and Forty-Eight) has central number plate, 13.5-inch rear shocks, tapered silencers, and combined LED indicator/tail/brake lights.
 The bike has a measured HP of 57.2 hp (rear wheel) and 64.4 lbft (rear wheel) and a top speed of 107 mph and a wet weight of 564 lb.

 The Harley "Iron" was introduced in 2009 as a smaller-displacement version of the Nightster.
 The major differences are blacked-out engine, cast wheels instead of laced; narrower handlebars; and of course the smaller 883 cc engine displacement compared to the Nightster's 1200 cc.
 The Nightster was discontinued in 2012.

+The Nightster name returned in 2022 with a 975cc engine.